TeammyNo1/TeammyNo1/README.md

 I work at the intersection of **information technology and manufacturing**, supporting digital transformation through Manufacturing Execution Systems (MES), internal web applications, production data integration, reporting dashboards, process automation, and AI-powered solutions.

-My technical experience covers the full development lifecycle — from understanding business and production requirements to designing interfaces and databases, developing APIs and applications, testing with users, deploying solutions, and continuously improving system performance.
+My technical experience covers the full software development lifecycle — from understanding business and production requirements to designing user interfaces and databases, developing APIs and applications, testing with users, deploying solutions, and continuously improving system performance.

-I also have experience developing computer vision solutions using **YOLO** and **OpenCV** for detecting and recognizing industrial parts through live camera feeds.
+I also have hands-on experience developing and evaluating real-time object detection solutions using **YOLOv5, YOLOv8, YOLO11, and OpenCV** for industrial part detection, object recognition, and visual inspection.

-I believe that understanding how people actually work is just as important as writing code.
+I believe understanding how people actually work is just as important as writing code.
 My goal is to transform real operational problems into practical, reliable, and user-friendly digital solutions.

 <table>
   <tr>